-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and, accordingly, included examining, on a test basis, evidence about the Authority's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States and, accordingly, included examining, on a test basis, evidence supporting the Authority's compliance with the requirements referred to above and performing such other procedures as we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination related to the Authority's compliance with specific requirements.
+Our examination does not provide a legal determination on the Authority's compliance with the specified requirements.

-In our opinion, the Authority complied, in all material respects, with the aforementioned requirements for the year ended December 31, 2009
+In our opinion, the Albany County Airport Authority complied, in all material respects, with the aforementioned requirements for the year ended December 31, 2010.